nu-i-sho/ChainLead/README.md

 var securePass = pass.When(Not(passIsProhibited));
 ```
 #### `WithConditionThat`, `FirstThenSecond`
-Also, we can make a collection of handlers conditional by `Select(WithConditionThat)` and aggregate it to a single handler by `Aggregate(FirstThenSecond)`.
+Also, we can make a collection of handlers conditional by `Select(WithConditionThat)` and aggregate it into a single handler by `Aggregate(FirstThenSecond)`.
 ```CSharp
 IHandler<State> workers = new[]
     {